-The Board of Directors has established an objective that administration expenses excluding Manitoba community foundations net expenses and investment management costs are not to exceed 0.75% of the average fair value of assets for the year.
-Actual expenses incurred for the year amounted to 0.64% (2018 - 0.68%) of the average fair value of The Foundation's assets.
+The Board of Directors has established an objective that administration expenses excluding Manitoba community foundations net expenses and investment operations are not to exceed 0.75% of the average fair value of assets for the year.
+Actual expenses incurred for the year amounted to 0.47% (2020 - 0.54%) of the average fair value of The Foundation's assets excluding assets related to Manitoba community foundations.